teckel12/LuaTelemetry/README.md

 * Works with all FrSky telemetry receivers (X-series and D-series) and all FrSky Taranis transmitters
 * Launch/pilot-based model orientation and location indicators (great for lost orientation/losing sight of your model)
 * Compass-based direction indicator (with compass on multirotor or fixed-wing with GPS)
-* Bar gauges for Fuel (% battery mAh capacity remaining), Battery voltage, RSSI strength, Transmitter battery, Variometer (and Altitude for X9D, X9D+ and X9E transmitters)
+* Bar gauges for Fuel (% battery mAh capacity remaining), Battery voltage, RSSI strength, Transmitter battery, GPS accuracy (HDOP), Variometer (and Altitude for X9D, X9D+ and X9E transmitters)
 * Display and voice alerts for flight modes and flight mode modifiers (altitude hold, heading hold, home reset, etc.)
 * Voice notifications for % battery remaining (based on current), voltage low/critical, high altitude, lost GPS, ready to arm, armed, disarmed, etc.
-* GPS info: Satellites locked, GPS altitude, GPS coordinates.
+* GPS info: Satellites locked, GPS accuracy (HDOP), GPS altitude, GPS coordinates.
 Also logs the last 5 GPS coordinates (reviewed from the config menu)
 * Display of current/maximum: Altitude, Distance, Speed and Current
 * Display of current/minimum: Battery voltage, RSSI strength
 * Title display of model name, flight timer, transmitter voltage and receiver voltage